 These are the basic kinds of evidence that a court will need for you to prove loss of current or future earnings.
 There are other kinds, and we can assist you in working out which you can claim, if you use the contact details at the bottom of this page and get in touch with us.

 To explain how to calculate the loss of earnings for personal injury, we first need to understand what net monthly wage means.

 Net monthly wage means the part of your wage that actually ends up in your pocket after deductions.
 So, it does not include tax deductions, National Insurance payments and other incentivized deductions such as shared cost leasing of company vehicles.

 You can only claim for your net loss as you would never have had the gross amount of your salary to spend in the first place.

-Yes, you always have the option of claiming for damages following a personal injury, if it has meant you have lost income by being unable to work either now, or in the future.
+Yes, you always have the option of claiming for general damages and special damages following a personal injury, if it has meant you have lost income by being unable to work either now, or in the future.

 You will need to produce documented evidence of your income for at least six months prior to the loss of earnings occurring.
 This can be in the form of payslips, self-employed people, and three years of verified business accounts.
 If the claim also includes potential over time, a history of worked overtime must be provided.

-If you can fulfil all of these requirements, then yes, you can claim damages for the loss of earnings.
+If you can fulfil all of these requirements, then yes, you can claim damages for the loss of earnings due to your injuries.